Immigration for Students – Education-Based Immigration to Canada

 Once your application for the Study Permit and other documents has been approved, you will get a Letter of Introduction from Immigration, Refugees and Citizenship Canada (IRCC).
 With this letter, you will be able to get your Study Permit when you arrive in Canada.
-Study Permit will be issued by the border officer when you land in Canada.
-At this stage, your task is to successfully complete your educational program.
+A study permit will be issued by the border officer when you land in Canada.
+At this stage, your task is to complete your educational program.

 Stage 4: Post Graduate Work Permit Application

 When you complete your education program, you become eligible for a Post Graduate Work Permit.
 It is an Open Work Permit that allows you to work for any Canadian employer.
 You will also need to extend your Temporary Resident Visa (if applicable) and get new Work/Study Permits for your family members (if applicable).
 Once you get a Post Graduate Work Permit you can legally stay in Canada for a period of your permit.
 This time is intended for your immigration.

 Stage 5: Choosing your immigration path